jnech1997/ClusterModel/README.md

 # ClusterModel
-Visual Modeling of Cluster Formation using OCaml GUI Requires opam in order to use ocamlrun.
+Visual Modeling of Cluster Formation using OCaml GUI.

+Note: Requires opam in order to use ocamlrun.